DEFRA/ffc-jenkins-pipeline-library/vars/build.md

 Runs [snyk test](https://support.snyk.io/hc/en-us/articles/360003812578-CLI-reference) against the project.

 Takes three parameters:
 - `failOnIssues` - should the job fail when issues are detected.
 Default is `false`
 - `organisation` - against which the report should be recorded.
-Default is `defra-4kb`
+Default is the env var `SNYK_ORG`
 - `severity` - of issues to be reported.
 Default is `medium`

 ```